 More Recent Studies on Phentermine Safety and Effectiveness

 UK Weight Loss Study Recently Confirms Safety and Effectiveness on Moderate Dose Phentermine and Intermittent Phentermine Dosing:

-A British study found phentermine to be effective when compared to placebo over a period of months.
+A British study found phentermine to also be a safe and effective weight loss pill when compared to placebo over a period of months.
 This study included three groups of 36 women each.
 Two groups took phentermine to augment their weight loss efforts.
 In one group, doctors gave participants 15 mg per day for the duration of the study.
 In another group, doctors gave participants the same dose every other month.
 Both groups consumed a 1,000-calorie daily diet.
 The continuous group lost a total of 27 lbs. over the period, and the intermittent group lost slightly more at 28.7 lbs.
 The placebo group lost 8 lbs in the same period.
 Few if any side effects were noted.
-Furthermore, there were NO significant differences in systolic and diastolic blood pressure between the groups.
+Furthermore, there NO significant differences in systolic and diastolic blood pressure between the groups were found.
 Note that the average weight was 190 lb, so the average weight loss was about 45-50 lbs over the year!